-Species of Termites in Australia
+Species of termites in Australia

-- Subterranean termites- this is the most common type of termite.
+This is the most common type of termite.
 They live underground and sometimes create huge termite mounds.
 Their main food source is wood, with rotten wood being given preference due to easier digestion.
 They also need a source of water.

 As the name suggests, they infest damp wood.
 Usually rotting pieces of timber that have contact with lots of moisture or decaying trees.
 They are usually easier to spot and easier to deal with if they're infesting a building (by solving the moisture problem).

 Even though termites are often compared to ants, they are actually natural enemies.
 However, they do bear some similarities in the way they structure their colonies.
 Like ants, termite colonies are divided into castes with their distinct characteristics and roles:

-- Termite workers - the role of a worker is very important.
+- Termite workers - The role of a worker is very important.
 They are tasked with taking care of the nest, the young, and the royal couple.
 They tie the whole thing together.

-Signs of a Termite Infestation
+Signs of a termite infestation

 The signs of a termite infestation present themselves relatively early on if you know what you're looking for.

-- Timber damage - termites are not the only source of wood damage in your home, but they are among the usual suspects.
+- Timber damage - Termites are not the only source of wood damage in your home, but they are among the usual suspects.
 If you notice damage on doors and windows, or even something sounding hollow, you may have a termite problem.

-- Having trouble opening/closing doors and windows - if you notice well-fitted doors and windows are suddenly not so well fitted may be an indication you have termites.
+- Having trouble opening/closing doors and windows - If you notice well-fitted doors and windows are suddenly not so well fitted may be an indication you have termites.
 The materials they use for the tunnels cause wood to absorb more moisture and thus expanding.

-- Finding "mud" - the materials used for the tunnels mentioned above are actually termite excrements.
+- Finding "mud" - The materials used for the tunnels mentioned above are actually termite excrements.
 It looks like mud.
-Noticing something like this in your home, especially close to timber is an almost clear indication you have a termite problem.
+Noticing something like this in your home, especially close to timber, is an almost clear indication you have a termite problem.